-The Vitamin D Council is a 501(c)(3) nonprofit organization, working to educate the public on vitamin D, sun exposure and health.
+The Vitamin D Council is a 501(c)(3) nonprofit organization in California, United States, working to educate the public on vitamin D, sun exposure and health.

 “Why,” you might ask.
 Simply put, humans do not get enough sun exposure in the 21st century.
 Because of this, many — if not most — humans are deficient in vitamin D.